MStylesMS/ParadoxFX/docs/MQTT_API.md

 ## Overview

-PxFx uses MQTT for all device communication.
+PFx uses MQTT for all device communication.
 Each device subscribes to a command topic and publishes status updates and responses.
 The system also provides heartbeat messages and error reporting.

 ### Base Architecture